You have questions about financing a manufactured

 The credit score required for financing manufactured homes varies from lender to lender.
 As a general rule, financing is available for credit scores above 640(+), but is subject to change and is lender specific.

 How do you find out what your credit score is without having to join a monthly credit service?
 We recommend that you go to www.annualcreditreport.com where you can get a copy of your credit report for free.
 You will have to pay a small fee to get your credit score, but your score will not drop if you pull your own credit.
 Your score WILL drop, for example, if your credit is pulled by X, Y & Z Company.
 You also have the option of going to www.creditchecktotal.com to check all 3 of your credit bureaus.
+You can also check your credit at Credit Karma (www.creditkarma.com).
+They use the vantage score system however, which can vary from the FICO system as far as scores are concerned.

 www.myfico.com also has good information for understanding your credit score.